 Now try the bootrec.exe /RebuildBCD command again.
 This time, Windows should find its existing installation and ask you to add it to the BCD information, reply Y for Yes:

 Now close the Command prompt, restart the computer as usual, and try to upgrade to Windows 10 again.
 Chances are, the upgrade will now succeed!
-It not, then sorry, the problem on your computer was something else.
+It not, then sorry, the problem on your computer was not a corrupted BCD, something else.

 - How to hide pictures from the Photos app in Windows 10